 Meet Eric Richardson, one of JP Cullen’s Ironworker Foreman.
-Eric has been working at JP Cullen for the 16 years.
+Eric has been working at JP Cullen for 16 years.

 What sparked your interest in the construction industry?